Astraeus-Q/SVM-Classifier/README.md

 # SVM-Classifier
 Implement simple sklearn SVM Classifier on dataset "a9a".
+Both "Linear" and "rbf" kernel.